laravel/docs/eloquent-relationships.md

                 'user_id', // Foreign key on posts table...
                 'id', // Local key on countries table...
                 'id' // Local key on users table...
             );
         }
     }

+<a name="has-one-through"></a>
+### Has One Through

+The "has-one-through" relationship acts basically the same way as the ["has-many-through"](#has-many-through) relationship works, except it's meant to link through single intermediate relations.
+For example, a `User` model might have many `Contract` model through an intermediate `Subscription` model.
+In this example, you could easily get the contract of a subscription for a given user.
+Let's look at the tables required to define this relationship:

+    users
+        id - integer
+        name - string

+    subscriptions
+        id - integer
+        user_id - integer
+        name - string

+    contracts
+        id - integer
+        subscription_id - integer
+        title - string

+Though `contracts` does not contain a `user_id` column, the `hasOneThrough` relation provides access to a users's contract via `$user->contract`.
+To perform this query, Eloquent inspects the `user_id` on the intermediate `subscriptions` table.
+After finding the matching subscription ID, it is used to query the `contracts` table.

+Now that we have examined the table structure for the relationship, let's define it on the `User` model:

+    <?php

+    namespace App;

+    use Illuminate\Database\Eloquent\Model;

+    class User extends Model
+    {
+        /**
+         * Get the contract for the user.
+         */
+        public function contract()
+        {
+            return $this->hasOneThrough('App\Contract', 'App\Subscription');
+        }
+    }

+The first argument passed to the `hasOneThrough` method is the name of the final model we wish to access, while the second argument is the name of the intermediate model.

+Typical Eloquent foreign key conventions will be used when performing the relationship's queries.
+If you would like to customize the keys of the relationship, you may pass them as the third and fourth arguments to the `hasOneThrough` method.
+The third argument is the name of the foreign key on the intermediate model.
+The fourth argument is the name of the foreign key on the final model.
+The fifth argument is the local key, while the sixth argument is the local key of the intermediate model:

+    class User extends Model
+    {
+        public function contract()
+        {
+            return $this->hasOneThrough(
+                'App\Post',
+                'App\User',
+                'user_id', // Foreign key on subscriptions table...
+                'subscription_id', // Foreign key on contracts table...
+                'id', // Local key on users table...
+                'id' // Local key on subscriptions table...
+            );
+        }
+    }